danielmichaels/danielms/content/retrospectives/2022/04/index.md

 - **Rating**: C+

 From the outset, I over committed myself this month.
 Nearly ten days of this month was spent on holiday where I did very little active development on Mudmap.
-I did resolve some customer inquiries, analyse bug reports and speak with customers.
+Although, I did resolve some customer inquiries, analyse bug reports and speak with customers.

 A substantial update was released for the API that is installed on the firewalls.
-It officially merged to `main` at the end of the month but has been available in beta for several months.
+It was officially released at the end of the month but has been available in beta for several months.
 In preparation for this, I've been getting some things in order to make the transition easy.
 Included in the release is support for pfSense+ `v22.01` - something I did not expect to make it out of `beta`.